 If you're looking for a quick and easy dinner Instant Pot Cube Steak fits the bill!
 Cube steaks smothered in an onion gravy made with a few pantry staples served over some creamy mashed potatoes is perfect for those meat and potato lovers out there.
+You can also serve this up with some Instant Pot Red Cabbage!

 What is cube steak?